microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 parameter.
 You will have the ability to select the Arc-enabled Cluster associated to that Log Analytics workspace and see the data for a particular cluster.
 The timerange can also be selected to see data for a particular timeframe.

+### Workbooks Folder Structure

+**`Workbooks/Preview/armTemplates`**

+- `deployWorkbooks.sh` - Shell script utility for deploying all workbooks to a log analytics workspace
+- `/templates` - Folder contains workbook templates

+The following sections describe these resources in greater detail.

 ### Deployment

 To use the Azure CLI to deploy a workbook ARM template, login to the Azure CLI and set your subscription.